What's on

 Dublin: Historic GPO (General Post Office) Museum

 The GPO on O’Connell Street is not just a post office.
-It is the building where modern Ireland was born.
-On Easter Monday 1916, Patrick Pearse stood on the steps outside and read the Proclamation of the Irish Republic, setting in motion a chain of events that would ultimately lead to Irish independence.
-The bullet holes in the pillars outside are a reminder of just how fierce the fighting was during that week.
+It’s the building where modern Ireland was born.
+On Easter Monday 1916, Patrick Pearse stood on the steps outside and read the Proclamation of the Irish Republic, setting off a chain of events that would lead to Irish independence.
+Look closely at the pillars when you arrive - the bullet holes are still there.

-The award-winning GPO Witness History museum, housed inside the building itself, does a remarkable job of bringing those pivotal moments to life.
-Rather than relying on static displays, the exhibition uses interactive touch screens, audio-visual storytelling, and authentic artefacts to walk you through the build-up to the Rising, the battle itself, and the political transformation that followed.
-The highlight for many visitors is a specially commissioned film that places you right in the centre of the action.
+Inside, the award-winning GPO Witness History museum does a remarkable job of bringing those pivotal moments to life.
+Rather than relying on static displays, the exhibition uses interactive touch screens, audio-visual storytelling, and authentic artefacts to walk you through the build-up to the Rising, the week of fighting, and the political transformation that followed.
+The highlight for many visitors is a specially commissioned film that puts you right in the centre of the action.

-What makes this museum stand out is its location.
-You are not visiting a reconstruction or a purpose-built heritage centre - you are standing in the actual building where these events took place.
-That sense of place gives the whole experience a weight that is hard to replicate elsewhere.
+What sets this museum apart is the location itself.
+You’re not visiting a reconstruction or a purpose-built heritage centre - you’re standing in the actual building where these events took place.
+That sense of place gives the whole experience a weight that’s hard to replicate anywhere else in the city.

 • Entry to the GPO Witness History museum